 Rigor - is the demonstration that a performance goal is an ambitious but realistic target that has been established using a valid benchmark (e.g. comparison to national/state average, improvement from school historic performance).
-Mission-specific goals that are rigorous shall be granted an additional five points of weight in the Academic Performance Framework.
-The additional weight will be taken from all other measures equally.

-Student Academic Growth - is the measurement of student level improvement within a school years as compared to their performance peers' improvement in the same year on the state's annual academic assessments in math and reading.
+Student Academic Growth - is the measurement of student level improvement within a school year as compared to their performance peers' improvement in the same year on the state's annual academic assessments in math and reading.